nicola-decao/Torcs-with-DDPG/README.md

 number of tunable parameters along with the action space size.
 Making acceleration and brake mutually exclusive experimentally led to comparable results.

 Furthermore, the necessity of flexibility resulted in the creation of multiple smaller models, each one trained on a different kind of track with a specific reward function, rather than a single one.
-These trained model were merged into a better performing controller by combining the outputs during the race.
+These trained model were merged into a better performing controller by combining the outputs during the race [3].

 Our work shows how the use reinforcement learning on continuous domains can lead to excellent results even with a relatively small feed-forward network and